jelocodes/jelocodes.github.io/_posts/2017-07-17-crypto_compare_ruby_gem.markdown

 After much refactoring and testing, a beta version of the CLI application was packed into a Gem and published at RubyGems.org for community use, aptly named [Crypto Compare](https://rubygems.org/gems/crypto_compare).
 You can check out the source code, submit bugs, fork, and improve the Gem there.

-Now when I want to check my crypto investments, I just open up the terminal and within a few keystrokes, I have my data.
+Time will tell if this tech pans out, but now when I want to check my crypto investments, I just open up the terminal and within a few keystrokes, I have my data.
 The time this saves is, well, priceless.

 You can watch a walkthrough of the CLI in action below: